timescale/docs/timescaledb/how-to-guides/continuous-aggregates/adding-automatic-refresh-policies.md

-# Adding Automatic Refresh Policies
+# Adding automatic refresh policies

 Continuous aggregate policies can be configured to support different use cases.
 For example, you might want to: